awozny24/Matlab-Finger-Counter/README.md

 # Matlab-Finger-Counter
 Uses a specified range of pixel values to find a hand in an image or video, and a blob analysis is then used to count the number of fingers that are being held up.

+The FingerCounter.m file is used to run the program.
+The "HandVid.mov" is a sample video that shows the finger counter in action.
+How the video is displayed can be played around with (e.g. showing the image in binary or displaying the centroids) to see how the finger counter works internally.

 Takes in image or video
 --> finds the hand using YCbCr color space
 --> converts to a binary image